top of page

 Biography

 After leaving Middlesex I applied for the Royal College of Art Ceramics course in 1999, but was rejected after a fairly disastrous interview.
-Despite this setback, I kept my nerve and was lucky enough to have work bought by Selfridges and Co in 1999, and began selling my work around various galleries.
+Despite this setback, I kept my nerve and was lucky enough to have work bought by Selfridges and Co in 1999, and began selling my work around numerous galleries.
 I haven't really looked back ever since.
-This, accompanied by teaching has helped enable my career.
+This, accompanied by teaching and running courses has helped enable my career.
 I've shown work in galleries around the UK and sold to private collectors across the world- including the USA, Canada, India and Taiwan.
 I've also been lucky to have work acquired by museum collections too.
 In 2019 I won a gold award at the FAPDA UK JAPAN Art competition.
-In 2022 I am featured in Stephen Murfitt's new book on “Contemporary Raku” alongside some well known Potters including Tim Andrews, David Roberts and Patricia Shone.
+In 2022 I was featured in Stephen Murfitt's new book on “Contemporary Raku” alongside some well known Potters including Tim Andrews, David Roberts and Patricia Shone.

 bottom of page